apache/flink/docs/dev/table/common.md

 Integration with DataStream and DataSet API
 -------------------------------------------

 Table API and SQL queries can be easily integrated with and embedded into [DataStream]({{ site.baseurl }}/dev/datastream_api.html) and [DataSet]({{ site.baseurl }}/dev/batch) programs.
-For instance it is possible to query an external table (for example from a RDBMS), do some pre-processing, such as filtering, projecting, aggregating, or joining with meta data, before the data is processed with a custom DataStream or DataSet program (including any of the libraries on top of these APIs, such as CEP or Gelly).
+For instance, it is possible to query an external table (for example from a RDBMS), do some pre-processing, such as filtering, projecting, aggregating, or joining with meta data, and then further process the data with either the DataStream or DataSet API (and any of the libraries built on top of these APIs, such as CEP or Gelly).
 Inversely, a Table API or SQL query can also be applied on the result of a DataStream or DataSet program.

 This interaction can be achieved by converting a `DataStream` or `DataSet` into a `Table` and vice versa.
 In this section, we describe how these conversions are done.